Phyllis Peterson, MPAS, PA-C, Contributes to Clinical Support for Serious Mental Illness

 Peterson has just the right credentials to fill the role.
 She has been practicing medicine since 1980 and provided mental healthcare in a wide variety of settings — a correctional facility, her community, a state hospital, and an academic medical center.
 This has given her a broad understanding of the systems and problems the psychiatric community faces.
 While at the Department of Psychiatry at Texas Tech University Health Sciences Center (TTUHSC), she provided outpatient evaluation and treatment of adult patients, telepsychiatry services, and inpatient consultation.
 She also precepted PA students, and taught and mentored PAs and nurse practitioners enrolled in TTUHSC’s postgraduate psychiatry program.
 Peterson worked closely with department chair, Terry C. McMahon, MD, and served on the TTUHSC Performance Improvement Committee and the Telemedicine Champion’s Group.

-In addition, she is AAPA’s first board-appointed PA liaison to the American Psychiatric Association and will serve until June 2020.
+In addition, she was AAPA’s first board-appointed PA liaison to the American Psychiatric Association and served until June 2020.
 She is also a co-founder and current president of the Association of PAs in Psychiatry.

 Improved understanding of PAs

 According to Peterson, involvement with APA as liaison and then with the SMI Adviser initiative has helped to improve understanding of PAs.
 It has also highlighted how PAs in primary care, EM and, to a lesser extent, all specialties of medicine, have seen and met an increasing need to provide direct mental health care.
 They bridge care from primary to specialty settings, as well as provide crisis care.